Behaviors and Beliefs Behind Self-Fulfilling Prophecy

 Is online therapy effective?

 Online therapists can help clients learn how to use evidence-based techniques known to help people improve self-esteem, confidence, and one’s overall thought processes.
 A therapist can also help you dissect and understand the impacts of self-fulfilling prophecies in your life.
-Evidence suggests that online therapy can be just as effective as in-person therapy.
+Evidence suggests that online therapy can be just as effective as in-person therapy for psychiatric disorders and sleep-related disorders.

 Takeaway